Vegetarian French Dip Sandwiches

 - Slice the onion into thin strips.
 Rinse the portobello caps to remove any dirt or debris.
 Slice each cap in half, then crosswise into 1/4-inch thick strips.

-- Once the evaporated juices begin to coat the bottom of the skillet, pour in the vegetable broth.
-Stir to dissolve the browned bits from the bottom of the skillet.
-Also add the soy sauce, brown sugar, and garlic powder.
+- Add the vegetable broth, soy sauce, brown sugar, and garlic powder and stir to dissolve the browned bits from the bottom of the skillet.
 Allow the liquid to come up to a simmer, then turn down to low and simmer for about 5 minutes while you toast the bread.

 - Open the rolls and place them on a baking sheet, open sides up.
-Turn the oven on to broil and place the rolls in the oven.
+Turn the oven on to broil and place the rolls in the oven on the middle rack.
 Watch the rolls closely and broil just until you see a slightly browning on the edges (about 5 minutes).

 Notes